lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The RSA component keys MUST be generated at the 2048-bit and 3072-bit security levels respectively.

-As with the other composite KEM algorithms, when `id-MLKEM512-RSA2048` or `id-MLKEM512-RSA3072` is used in an AlgorithmIdentifier, the parameters MUST be absent.
+As with the other Composite ML-KEM algorithms, when `id-MLKEM512-RSA2048` or `id-MLKEM512-RSA3072` is used in an AlgorithmIdentifier, the parameters MUST be absent.
 The RSA-OAEP SHALL be instantiated with the following hard-coded parameters which are the same for both the 2048 and 3072 bit security levels.

 | RSAES-OAEP-params           | Value                       |
 | ----------------------      | ---------------             |